lekoala/modern-now/readme.md

 ## Builds

 You can either have:
-- full
+- full - 36kb
-- dialog
+- dialog - 6kb (+ dynamically loaded polyfill if needed)
-- tooltip
+- tooltip - 11kb

 Solo builds are only provided if the component is not using nonchalance.